 We parked alongside hwy 940 near Wilkinson Creek and started off down the road in early morning light.
 After crossing the very low creek (no bridge here), we continued following fairly recent snowmobile tracks on about 6" of snow as they curved sharply right and crossed a footbridge over a tributary of the main creek and followed it to an open meadow with some old, stacked wood standing off to the side.
 Here's where I screwed up despite numerous warnings about the confusing array of options on the lower approach to Pasque's lower NE access ridge.
 Because it was early morning light, we missed the 4 or 5 ribbons marking the almost completely overgrown trail to the left of the main track we were on, and continued marching up the ATV road on the snowmobile track.
 It wasn't until we gained almost 100m that I decided to check my GPS and was shocked not to see my plotted line anywhere on the map!!
 With a familiar sinking feeling (yes - this has happened to me before), I expanded the map and noticed my error right away.
 I told a dejected Phil that we had to go all the way back down to the open meadow and we turned back, a few choice words following us down the steep hill.

 [The start of the hike is a bit confusing but not too terrible if you make sure to look for the plethora of ribbons marking the correct route.
-Our mistake was at the "Clearing with Ribbons" where we simply kept going on the obvious road instead of turning right at the ribbons.]
+Our mistake was at the "Clearing with Ribbons" where we simply kept going on the obvious road instead of turning left at the ribbons.]

 After my screw-up, we followed the GPS track a bit closer and soon noticed the many ribbons marking the start of the faint trail up an overgrown cutblock.
 We were following old boot prints in the 6" of fresh snow.
 Eventually we crossed another washed out tributary before the trail became pretty overgrown again.
 I think it would be easier to find the trail without all the fresh snow!
 There are enough ribbons on route that if you've gone 5 minutes without seeing a ribbon you're probably lost. ;) Finally we found ourselves at an east rib of Pasque's north ridge, looking up at a road cutting its way up the north end and granting us pretty easy access.
 Phil led the way on a mix of dry ground and snow drifts up to a foot deep, up the north end of the ridge and then onto the ridge crest.